 Sampling the world, one bite at a time.

 An Omnivore Abroad is dedicated to chronicling food-inspired travel experiences from around the globe.
-From Michelin-star restaurants to local neighborhood joints, we’re trying to experience all the flavors the world has to offer—and share them with you.
+From Michelin-star restaurants to local neighborhood joints, I’m trying the multitude of flavors the world has to offer and share them with fellow travelers and foodies.

 Meals to remember